Old Fashioned Roses

 William Lobb Moss Rose...

-- William Lobb is one of two varieties of moss roses I grow in my garden, and he is the most interesting colour.
+- William Lobb is one of three varieties of moss roses I grow in my garden, and he is the most interesting colour.
 Purple?
 Purplish?
 It changes according to the amount of sunlight, and the age of the flowers.
 Photographers of William Lobb certainly have a challenge to record his flowers faithfully!

 -